dannyfritz/Portfolio/blog/posts/2011-03-21_Facebook_Graffiti.md

 ![star wars](./images/graffiti_star_wars.png)

 This was for the random victim Gregg.
-I don’t really know Gregg, but I knew enough to know he loves Star Wars.
+I don't really know Gregg, but I knew enough to know he loves Star Wars.
 Which I too am a huge fan of.
 This is the epic [opening scene of episode IV](http://www.youtube.com/watch?v=z33-qOXOWS4&feature=related).
 I sure hope he appreciated the random gift.